Edward 'Ted' Boreham

 Ted Boreham was born in 1872 in Lower Boro in the Tarago district.

-Beyond his farming work, Ted Boreham was primarily known in the district as a trotting enthusiast, winning a number of races and breeding trotters that were sold across the country.
+Beyond his mail duties and his farming work, Ted Boreham was primarily known in the district as a trotting enthusiast, winning a number of races and breeding trotters that were sold across the country.
 He is reported as having a little trouble with the law for drinking and in running sheep with an 'unrecorded' brand, but he mostly led a quiet life.